DARPA-CRITICALMAAS/ta1-geopackage/README.md

 # TA1 GeoPackage format

-This is a starting point for a GeoPackage format for TA1.
+This is a starting point for a GeoPackage format for CriticalMAAS TA1.
 It is based on the [TA1 output schemas](https://github.com/DARPA-CRITICALMAAS/schemas/tree/main/ta10).
 The initial version was created on 2023-12-14 by Daven Quinn (Macrostrat).
 It will be maintained jointly by TA1 and TA4 as the schema is updated.